Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Introduction

-The main contributions of this paper are (1) an evaluation of two existing SDT-based work motivation scales with respect to their suitability for micro-task crowdwork, (2) the development of the Multidimensional Crowdworker Motivation Scale (MCMS), (3) a validation of the MCMS in ten countries and three income groups, and (4) an evaluation of the cross-country and cross-group comparability of motivations measured with the MCMS.
-To the best of our knowledge, this is the first SDT-based work motivation scale for the crowdworking domain which is validated in multiple countries and groups.
+The main contributions of this paper are (1) an evaluation of two existing SDT-based work motivation scales developed for the traditional work context with respect to their suitability for micro-task crowdwork; (2) the development of the Multidimensional Crowdworker Motivation Scale (MCMS) that draws from these existing scales but refines them and adapts them to the context of micro tasks; (3) a validation of the MCMS in ten countries and three income groups; (4) an evaluation of the comparability of motivations measured with the MCMS across countries and across income groups; and (5) a first analysis of differences in crowdworker motivations across these countries and income groups.
+To the best of our knowledge, the MCMS is the first motivation scale developed specifically for the context of crowdsourced micro-labor that offers a comprehensive representation of the motivational dimensions according to SDT.
+Furthermore, it is the first motivation scale for the crowdworking domain that is validated across multiple countries and income groups.

-This paper is structured in the following way: Section~\ref{sec:related_work} gives a short overview of the different types of motivation as conceptualized by Self-Determi\-nation Theory and reviews existing SDT-based work motivation scales.
+The paper is structured in the following way: Section~\ref{sec:related_work} gives a short overview of the different types of motivation as conceptualized by self-determi\-nation theory and reviews existing SDT-based work motivation scales.
 Furthermore, it gives an overview of related work on the motivations of crowdworkers on micro-task platforms.
-In Section~\ref{sec:existing} we evaluate the suitability of existing SDT-based work motivation scales for the crowdworking domain and show the need for a work motivation scale adapted to the idiosyncrasies of this domain.
+In Section~\ref{sec:existing}, we evaluate to what extent SDT-based motivation scales developed for the traditional work context can be successfully applied for measuring crowdworker motivations, and we show the need for a work motivation scale adapted to the idiosyncrasies of the micro-task context.
 Section~\ref{sec:development} describes the process of developing the MCMS and Section~\ref{sec:validation} presents a validation of the MCMS in ten countries and three income groups.
 In Section~\ref{sec:invariance}, we demonstrate the cross-country and cross-income group comparability of motivations measured with the MCMS.
+Section~\ref{sec:results} presents a first cross-country and cross-income group comparison of crowdworker motivations.
 Finally, Section~\ref{sec:conclusion} concludes this work and discusses the scale's limitations as well as directions for future research.